 When I was thirteen, my family and I moved from the town I grew up in.
 I spent years living in the past, desperately longing to be back with those I'd left behind.
 And of course, when I returned, I didn’t find the homecoming I was expecting.
 My friends had moved on with their lives.
 There I was, having remained in stasis; stubbornly wishing to be back in a place that didn’t exist anymore.

-Why am I getting all introspecty and blathering on about myself when I’m meant to be reviewing Appropriate Behavior?
+Why am I getting all introspecty and blathering on about myself when I’m meant to be reviewing Appropriate Behaviour?
 Because the power of a personal story well told is that the storyteller makes their story connect to your own.
 Which is exactly what writer/director/lead actor Desiree Akhavan did to me with her film.

 The story follows Shirin (Akhavan, playing a version of herself), a twentysomething bisexual Iranian living in Brooklyn who stubbornly tries to get back together with her ex girlfriend while grappling with coming out to her traditional Iranian parents.
 Everything the film reveals about her relationship with ex-girlfriend Maxine (Rebecca Henderson) suggests they shouldn’t be anywhere near each other, yet Shirin ploughs forward in her pursuit of winning her back.